Generalized Arlery-Tan-Rabaste-Levenshtein Lower Bounds on Ambiguity Function and Their Asymptotic Achievability: Conclusions

 \section{Conclusions}

-In this work, we have developed new aperiodic AF lower bounds for unimodular sequences with respect to the LAZ in the delay-Doppler plane.
+In this work, we have derived generalized Arlery-Tan-Rabaste-Levenshtein AF lower bounds with respect to the LAZ in the delay-Doppler plane.
 We have also presented the trade-offs between the lower bounds for the aperiodic AAF and CAF.
-Unlike the Levenshtein correlation bound, our first innovation is the introduction of two weight vectors in order to characterize the individual influences of the delay and Doppler shifts, respectively.
-Moreover, our bounds are derived by leveraging certain insights of the zero delay and $D$ last delays that are associated with the structural properties of aperiodic AF.
-Existing aperiodic correlation bounds, such as the Welch bound, Sarwate Bound, Levenshtein bounds, Peng-Fan bounds, and Arlery-Tan-Rabaste bounds, can be considered as special cases of our proposed AF lower bounds.
+Our first innovation is the introduction of two weight vectors in order to characterize the individual influences of the delay and Doppler shifts, respectively.
+Moreover, our bounds are derived by exploring certain insights of the zero delay and $D$ last delays that are associated with the structural properties of aperiodic AF.
 Furthermore, it has been shown that our proposed AF lower bounds are asymptotically achievable by the Chu sequence sets and are tighter than the existing benchmark bound.